New HDB Flat Classifications and Rules - Standard, Plus, Prime

 • 3-Room: Offers a compact living space for small families.
 Available in both HDB and open market.

 • 4-Room: Ideal for young couples or parents.
-Available in both HDB and open market.
+Available in both HDB and the open market.

 • 3Gen: Designed for multi-generation families.
-Available in both HDB and open market.
+Available in both HDB and the open market.

 • Executive Maisonette: Larger, multi-level units with more space.
 Available only in the open market.